wishstudio/flinux/README.md

 User Guide
 =====
 To be documented until release.
-For developers, use [this guide]().
+For developers, use [this guide](https://github.com/wishstudio/flinux/wiki/ArchLinux-installation-steps) for installation steps of an ArchLinux chroot.

 Comparison
 =====